-Amaak filed its zakat return for the year 2011 till 2016 and informational returns for the years 2017 to 2021.
-The Company obtained zakat certificate valid till 30 April 2023.
+Amaak filed its zakat return for the year 2011 till 2016 and informational returns for the years 2017 to 2022.
+The Company obtained zakat certificate valid till 30 April 2024.

 During 2017, the ZATCA issued an assessment for the years 2015 and 2016 for Amaak separately from the consolidated group assessment because it was not part of the approved consolidated zakat arrangement prior to 2017.
 The ZATCA claimed additional amount of Saudi Riyals 1.56 million for 2015 and Saudi Riyals 0.33 million for 2016.
-The assessment for the year 2015 was reduced to Saudi Riyals 0.99 million during 2017.
-Amaak has filed an appeal against ZATCA for assessments for the years 2015 and 2016 with the GSTC.
-Amaak's management is confident that the decision of the above assessments will be finalized in Amaak's favour.

-Notes to the consolidated financial statements for the year ended 31 December 2022
+Notes to the consolidated financial statements for the year ended 31 December 2023

-Zakat (continued)
+25 Zakat (continued)